lsst/dp0-2_lsst_io/tutorials-examples/Portal-5.rst

     :name: portal_tut05_step02e
     :alt: A screenshot of the results table and the multi-band lightcurve with points colored by band.

-**Multi-band lightcurve of the supernova with points colored by band**
+**Multi-band lightcurve of the supernova with points colored by band.**

-2.8.
-Restrict the multi-band lightcurve back down to a single filter without redoing the ADQL query.
+**2.8.** Restrict the multi-band lightcurve back down to a single filter without redoing the ADQL query.
 Apply a single ``r`` filter by clicking on the drop-down arrow in the ``band`` column header, adding a check-mark by the ``r`` entry, and clicking on "Apply."
 Do it again for ``g``, and notice that additional points appear, in different colors.
 You can check or uncheck as many filters as you wish.